 By Sharon Wilson

-Sharon Wilson is a wife, mother, writer, and Catholic speaker.
-She is the Chief Operating Officer for WINE.
-Sharon has a degree in education and has worked as a freelance writer, Respect Life Coordinator, teacher, in advertising, radio, buyer, and youth advocacy.
-She even rode an elephant in the circus once!
-Sharon shares about God's healing and the great gift of being Catholic at Glorified Wounds (www.glorifiedwounds.com).
+Sharon Wilson – Wife, Mother, Writer, Catholic Speaker, and a WINE Specialist.
+Sharon has a degree in education and has worked as a freelance writer, Respect Life Coordinator, a teacher, in advertising, radio, buyer and in youth advocacy – She even rode an elephant in the circus once!
+Sharon speaks, writes and shares about God’s healing and about the great gift of being Catholic.